 The positive feedback from Vumacam partners as to how the platform assisted them has been encouraging, not only because cameras provided situational awareness to their teams on the ground, but video intelligence helped to deploy backup teams strategically when needed.
 As the unrest escalated, so did the volume of alarms, and unfortunately, false alarms too.
 However, on sites with cameras feeding live video into a secure cloud environment, utilised visual verification to quickly dismiss false alarms that would otherwise distract from real emergencies.

 As investigators have begun to unpack the last few weeks’ events, a lot of valuable footage was lost where onsite recording servers were damaged or destroyed.
 Sometimes footage wasn’t available because cameras were not in working order.
-That is why we constantly track and monitor camera uptime – alerting on cameras that are down.
+That is why we constantly scan and monitor camera uptime – alerting on cameras that are down.
 There is no question that events like this stress test all our failsafe systems.

 While it may take a while before we realise the complete financial, logistical, and societal impact on our country, it has shown us that there are both gaps and solutions we can put in place now to safeguard our people and our premises.
 Businesses and industries are using this time to review security processes and strategies.
 Technology plays a big part in optimising security systems.